ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 This short essay is a response to Lemire's post.
 Originally, I intended for this to be quick tweet, but after line 35 of my response, I realized that it's much too long for Twitter and would be much better served as an essay on its own.

+## Tl;dr
 Interesting read; I do have some reservations, though.
 Generally speaking, I see the same symptoms, but think the diagnosis is too simplistic to generalize over all science.
 Instead of the mono-causal need for "customers," I'd attest a melange of a variety of shortcomings, which in combination lead to slow pace:
 - fashion,
 - conferences v. journals, and
 - a good dose of Goodhart's law.

+## Opposing view: Need for customers
+I am opposing the view that science *needs* to have a customer.
+There are practical fields, where this clearly is useful and reasonable.\
+But there are also fields that are at odds with this requirement.
+Many subjects have theoretical fields, where there may not be a customer available right now.
+A customer may emerge in 100 or 200 years in the future.
+To mandate a customer would effectively stifle future research endeavors.

+## Multi-causal vs mono-causal

 Over the past ten years, I've often felt that parts of computer science I am familiar with have become increasingly fashion oriented.
 Among the non-CS scientists I know, the feeling is pretty much the same.